 This style of insulation is installed in sheets cut to fit your attic and is made from fiberglass, mineral wool or cotton.
 Fiberglass is the most often installed, due to its price, moisture resistance and fire resistance.
 Mineral wool is more expensive, but offers excellent protection against fire, water and sound.
 Often made from recycled jeans, cotton insulation is a sustainable solution that provides outstanding performance.

 Blown-In Attic Insulation

 A distinct machine is used to install blown-in attic insulation, which can contain fiberglass, cellulose, mineral wool or cotton.
 Cellulose is a smart option if you have many little spaces to fill, like around pipes, wiring or framing.
 While cellulose is budget-friendly and fire resistant, you’ll also have to realize that it can retain moisture and flatten as the years pass.

 This liquid insulation transforms to a hard foam on contact.
 It offers the strongest barrier against air, vapor and water.
 Spray foam attic insulation is great for sealing cracks and other difficult-to-reach areas.
 It’s extremely strong, doesn’t flatten and offers a natural sound barrier.

-When you want to install extra in your attic, Service Experts Heating & Air Conditioning can help.
+When you want to install extra in your attic, Stevenson Service Experts can help.
 Our licensed and certified Experts are here to provide knowledgeable recommendations and outstanding service backed by a 100% satisfaction guarantee.* Contact us at 614-334-3192 or use our online scheduler to get an appointment right away.